-The restoration activities would take place in up to 41 basins depending on the alternative selected.
-The proposed restoration areas were selected to capture 1) geographic and elevational representation of the historic distribution of MYLFs, 2) the known genetic diversity of MYLFs, 3) areas of potential high-quality habitat, and 4) known persistent MYLF populations that may be important to future restoration.
-These 41 basins include up to 20 basins in which nonnative fish would be eradicated from at least 1 waterbody, plus 21 additional basins where no fish would be eradicated (includes four basins with fish eradications completed or in-progress under the existing approved plan).
-The fishless basins were included as potential restoration basins because they had a recent history of MYLF populations or have existing MYLF populations, including some that have demonstrated survival persistence in spite of being infected by chytrid fungus.
-Successful reintroduction would restore MYLFs to these basins, assuming the original cause of the extirpation can be managed.
+The restoration activities would take place in up to 55 basins depending on the alternative selected.
+The proposed restoration areas were selected to capture (1) geographic and elevational representation of the historic distribution of MYLFs, (2) the known genetic diversity of MYLFs, (3) areas of potential high-quality habitat, and (4) known persistent MYLF populations that may be important to future restoration.
+These 55 basins include up to 21 basins in which nonnative fish would be eradicated from at least one waterbody, plus 34 additional basins where no fish would be eradicated (includes four basins with fish eradications completed under the existing approved plan).
+The fishless basins were included as potential restoration basins because they had a recent history of MYLF populations or have existing MYLF populations, including some that have demonstrated survival persistence in spite of being infected by amphibian chytrid fungus.
+Successful reintroduction would restore MYLFs to these basins, assuming the original cause of decline or extirpation can be managed.

-All of the 41 restoration basins contain various amounts of lakes, ponds, streams and associated wetlands that are fishless.
-Restoring connectivity between multiple waterbodies would improvement movement between frog breeding, feeding and over-wintering habitat where occupied MYLF habitat is nearby.
+All of the 55 restoration basins contain various amounts of lakes, ponds, streams and associated wetlands that are fishless.
+Restoring connectivity between multiple waterbodies would improve movement between frog breeding, feeding, and over-wintering habitat where occupied MYLF habitat is nearby.
 In locations with high quality but unoccupied MYLF habitat, or where restoration sites are isolated from existing frog populations, physical reintroductions (transporting frogs from one site to another) would occur.